 - 4 pound rump roast

-- 1 12 ounce bottle of beer (use a full-flavored beer)
+- 12 ounce beer use a full-flavored beer

 - 8 French rolls or a large Italian bread loaf